ionic-team/stencil/readme.md

 [![npm][npm-badge]][npm-badge-url]
 # Stencil: A Compiler for Web Components

-Stencil is a simple Web Component compiler that generates vanilla Custom Elements.
-Build faster apps that work in any framework, or with none at all.
+Stencil is a simple compiler for generating Web Components.

 Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
 Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.